-Born and raised in Billings, Montana, I was the second daughter of musician parents, who both worked in Old Faithful Inn in 1939.
+Born and raised in Billings, Montana, I was the second daughter of musician parents who both worked in Old Faithful Inn in 1939.
 My father worked further summers as transportation agent.
-I trace my love of Yellowstone Park to memories of wonderful times with my sister Joan: waiting for geysers to erupt, visiting with rangers, attending slide shows and sing-alongs in the amphitheater, playing hide-and-seek in the inn, and watching as my father assigned passengers to the big yellow tour buses.
-Over the years I returned often, and since 1995 I have attended workshops given by the Yellowstone Institute.
+I remember wonderful times in Yellowstone Park with my sister Joan: visiting with rangers, attending slide shows and sing-alongs, and playing hide-and-seek in the inn.
+(See more in “Janet celebrates her 75th anniversary in the park.”)

-Janet’s husband and Professor Emeritus of Geological Sciences at Brown University is no stranger to teaching and writing either.
-Bruno contributed the geological history chapter to Yellowstone Treasures and wrote many of its geological sidebars.
-Bruno has contributed articles on geochemistry to major scientific journals.
+Bruno, Professor Emeritus of Geological Sciences at Brown University, contributed the geological history chapter to Yellowstone Treasures and wrote many of its geological sidebars.
+He has contributed articles on geochemistry to major scientific journals.
 Part of his research was in using radioactive isotopes to measure the ages of rocks in Montana and Wyoming, as well as in New England and Scotland.
 In addition, he used stable isotopes to determine ancient circulation patterns of waters when they had interacted with hot newly emplaced igneous rocks, in the Rockies and Scotland.
 He lives in Oakland, California.

 Jo-Ann wrote an extensive revision of the geological history chapter to Yellowstone Treasures, 4th ed., and revised many of its geological sidebars.
 She is a consulting geologist and an Adjunct Professor of Geosciences at Idaho State University, where she teaches a course in the Geology of Yellowstone and continues research in the field of structural geology.
 Her interests are wide ranging and have included commodity exploration, environmental restoration, and nuclear waste disposal in geologic terrains.
-Her geologic map of an area of very ancient rocks in southwestern Montana will be published in 2013 by the Montana Bureau of Mines and Geology.
+Her geologic map of an area of very ancient rocks in southwestern Montana will be published in 2014 by the Montana Bureau of Mines and Geology.
 An old friend of Janet’s, she was “delighted to participate in the fourth edition.”
 She lives in Idaho Falls, Idaho.